Pepe the Frog designated hate symbol by ADL

+- Pepe the Frog is one of the Internet's most popular memes

+- In recent years his visage has been used in racist and anti-Semitic imagery

-(CNN)Beloved internet meme Pepe the Frog has gone through various incarnations over the years, reflecting a range of emotions.
+(CNN)Beloved internet meme Pepe the Frog has gone through various incarnations over the years, most of them innocuous and amusing.

-Recent appropriations of him as Adolf Hitler, a Klansman and numerous racist caricatures have earned him a spot in the Anti-Defamation League's database of hate symbols.
+But recent appropriations of the smirking green frog as Adolf Hitler, a Klansman and numerous racist caricatures have earned him a spot in the Anti-Defamation League's database of hate symbols.

 "Once again, racists and haters have taken a popular Internet meme and twisted it for their own purposes of spreading bigotry and harassing users," Jonathan A. Greenblatt, ADL CEO said in a statement.
 "These anti-Semites have no shame.
 They are abusing the image of a cartoon character, one that might at first seem appealing, to harass and spread hatred on social media."